mhhollomon/codevamping-blog/site/content/article/human-perception-and-neolithic-house-orientation/index.md

 ## Lifestyles of the Neolithic

-It is  bout 8,000 years ago in Central Europe.
+It is about 8,000 years ago in Central Europe.
 You and your clan are trying out the latest lifestyle craze "farming".
 You live in what modern scholars call "longhouses" - 15-20 feet wide and around 100 feet long, short walls with an extreme pitched roof.